Tips & Ideas for Planning Your Back-to-School Night

 Whether it’s elementary school, middle school, or high school – the one constant is that there is never enough time.
 The key to a successful Back-to-school night is organization, organization, organization!
 Use these tried and true tips for the best Back-to-school night yet.

 1. Make it as easy as possible for parents to attend.
 Make sure there is clear signage directing parents to parking and to the classrooms within the school.
 Recruit your student council to stand in the hallways, guiding parents to specific room numbers.
 If at all possible, offer childcare so that parents can attend without distraction.
 Plan to host virtual attendees, as well – be sure to check out our fresh ideas for increasing parent involvement with virtual options below!

-2. Make sure you acknowledge your parent leaders by giving them pre-printed or decorated name tags.
-Ask those who feel comfortable to serve as resources for other parents, and make sure to that new-to-the-school parents know where to direct their questions and concerns.
+2. Make sure you acknowledge your parent leaders by giving them pre-printed or decorated name tags with a badge that says “Ask Me”.
+Recruit veteran parents who feel comfortable to serve as resources for other parents, and make sure that new-to-the-school parents know where to direct their questions and concerns.

 3. Set expectations in your opening remarks to establish the goals of the evening.
 Note that teachers will be unable to offer specific remarks about individual children – those will have to wait until parent-teacher conferences a bit later in the semester.
-Back-to-School night is about introducing the teacher and class to the parents!
+Back-to-school night is about introducing the teacher and class to the parents!

-5. Have a Club Fair at Back to School Night.
-Ask representatives of the various school clubs, sports, and extra-curricular activities to set up booths so parents can learn about new school programs, clubs, after-school resources and volunteering opportunities.
+5. Have a Club Fair at Back-to-School Night.
+Ask representatives of the various school clubs, sports, and extra-curricular activities to set up booths so parents can learn about new school programs, clubs, after-school resources, and volunteering opportunities.